scvalbydk/mandatory_1/README.md

 # Mandatory Assignment 1
-## Description ....

 This assignment is simple.
-You should create a Web Application that is build with the basic features in ASP.NET Core, like the one we did at in the first class [#1](https://github.com/keacore?utf8=%E2%9C%93&q=01&type=&language=)
+You should create a Web Application that is build with the basic features in ASP.NET Core, like the one we did at in the first class [#1](https://github.com/keacore/01_code_from_teachings)

 The web application should have **1 html page** that is served at the url http://localhost:5000.
 The page should look like this: